What is Sustainability?

 Humanity’s impact (I) on the planet is equal to the number of People (P) multiplied by their Affluence (A).
-One’s affluence or wealth determines their level of economic activity.
+A person's and or nation's affluence (wealth) indicates how much resources - energy, materials, and technology they use which defines the level of their economic activity.

 So how do we know if our global economic activity is sustainable or unsustainable?

-One widely used by scientists, governments and organizations to measure our impact is the Global Footprint Network.
-According to their data 7.7 Billion people are consuming far more resources than the earth can naturally renew and emitting far more wastes than it can absorb.
-We need the equivalent of over an 1.7 Earths at our current level of economic activity to be sustainable.
+According to one organization, Global Footprint Network, 7.7 Billion people are consuming far more resources than the earth can naturally renew and emitting far more wastes than it can absorb.
+They state we need the equivalent of over an 1.7 Earths at our current level of economic activity to be sustainable.